apereo/cas/developer/Project-Commitee.md

 ## Committer Nomination

 The nomination of a committer requires a vote: a majority of +1 is required and no -1.
-The vote must happen **privately** on the cas-pmc mailing list.
+The vote **MUST** happen **PRIVATELY** on the cas-pmc mailing list.
+The vote is proposed by one of the current committers.
+All members of the community have the right to become a committer, solely and exclusively on the grounds of the meritocracy.

 ## Communication